What Is Rayon? A Textile Engineer Breaks It Down

 What is rayon used in?
 Well, everything.
 Rayon fabric is currently the most popular fabric in women's fashions.

-Because on a science level rayon is so similar to cotton, I often am asked - is rayon cotton?
+Because on a science level rayon material is so similar to cotton, I often am asked - is rayon cotton?
 The answer is no. Not at all.
 Not even close.

 I can see where some might get confused.
 It is true that during the dye, print, and finish process cotton and rayon behave similarly, so they use the same chemical dyes and processes.
 Whereas something like polyester needs a totally different set of chemical processing.